shivammishra92/KhanaKhazana-Recipe-Website-main/README.md

-# BlissBites Recipe Website
+# KhanaKhazana Recipe Website

-BlissBites is a delightful recipe website built with EJS, Express, Node.js, and MongoDB.
+KhanaKhazana is a delightful recipe website built with EJS, Express, Node.js, and MongoDB.
 Explore a variety of mouth-watering recipes that cater to different tastes and preferences.

 ## Features